-In addition to the items listed above, the named executive officer would be entitled to the following:
+In addition to the items listed above, the Named Executive Officer would be entitled to the following:

-(1) all outstanding stock options and RSUs would vest as of the date of a qualified retirement (age 65, or age 60 with fifteen years of service), and the options expire the earlier of 5 years from that date or the original expiration date;
+(1) all outstanding stock options and RSUs would vest as of the date of a qualified retirement (age 65, or age 60 with fifteen years of service), and the options expire the earlier of 5 years from that date or the original expiration date.

-Payments Made Upon Termination For Cause by the Executive, or Termination by the Company Without Cause
+Payments Made Upon Termination for Cause by the Executive Officer, or Termination by the Company without Cause

-If a Named Executive Officer separates from the Company with cause, or if the Company terminates the executive without cause, the Named Executive Officer would be entitled, for a period (the "Termination Period") beginning on the date of the termination notice and ending on the earlier of: (i) the second annual anniversary of the date of such termination notice; or (ii) the date on which the Employee would attain age 65, to the following:
+If a Named Executive Officer separates from the Company with cause, or if the Company terminates the executive officer without cause, the Named Executive Officer would be entitled for the Termination Period, to the following:

-- (1) full rate of salary immediately preceding the date of notice of termination, the first six months to be paid in a lump sum at the end of such six month period, and thereafter to be paid bi-weekly; - (2) non-equity incentive compensation in accordance with the Annual Incentive Plan and based on the rate of salary immediately preceding the date of notice of termination, paid in February in the year following the year in which earned; - (3) the employee shall not be entitled to receive any further grants of stock options or equity incentives under any stock option or similar such plan subsequent to the date of termination notice, but equity grants shall continue to be exercisable; - (4) benefits that would have been accrued by him from participation under any pension, profit sharing, Employee Stock Ownership (ESOP) or similar retirement plan or plans of the Company or any Affiliate; - (5) the employee shall receive continued coverage during the Termination Period under all employee disability, annuity, insurance, or other employee welfare benefit plans, programs or arrangements of the Company or any Affiliate, provided that such coverage shall terminate for any such benefit on the earlier of the following events: - a. the employee becomes eligible for similar type coverage under another employer's group plans; - b. the employee becomes eligible for Medicare health benefits; or - c. the employee fails to pay the premium for such coverage by the due date thereof.
+- (1) full rate of salary immediately preceding the date of notice of termination, the first six months to be paid in a lump sum at the end of such six month period, and thereafter to be paid bi-weekly; - (2) non-equity incentive compensation in accordance with the Annual Incentive Plan and based on the rate of salary immediately preceding the date of notice of termination, paid in February in the year following the year in which earned; - (3) the employee shall not be entitled to receive any further grants of stock options or equity incentives under any stock option or similar such plan subsequent to the date of termination notice, but equity grants shall continue to be exercisable; - (4) benefits that would have been accrued by him from participation under any pension, profit sharing, Employee Stock Ownership or similar retirement plan or plans of the Company or any affiliate;

+- (5) the employee shall receive continued coverage during the Termination Period under all employee disability, annuity, insurance, or other employee welfare benefit plans, programs or arrangements of the Company or any affiliate, provided that such coverage shall terminate for any such benefit on the earlier of the following events: - a. the employee becomes eligible for similar type coverage under another employer's group plans; - b. the employee becomes eligible for Medicare health benefits; or - c. the employee fails to pay the premium for such coverage by the due date thereof.

-Payments Made Upon Termination of Employment by the Executive For Cause or the Company Terminates or Gives Written Notice of Termination to the Employee within Two (2) Years after a Change of Control
+Payments Made Upon Termination of Employment by the Executive Officer For Cause or the Company Terminates or Gives Written Notice of Termination to the Employee within Two (2) Years after a Change in Control

-If, within two (2) years after a Change of Control the Named Executive terminates employment for cause, or the Company terminates or gives written notice of termination of employment to the Named Executive (regardless of whether with or without cause), the Company shall pay the following amounts to the Named Executive in a single lump sum cash payment within five (5) business days of such termination (provided, that any amount that would be payable to the Named Executive during the six-month period beginning on his date of termination and which would not otherwise be exempt from the application of Section 409A(a)(2)(B) of the Code shall be withheld and paid instead on the six (6) month anniversary of the date of termination.
+If, within two (2) years after a Change in Control the Named Executive Officer terminates employment for cause, or the Company terminates or gives written notice of termination of employment to the Named Executive Officer (regardless of whether with or without cause), the Company shall pay the following amounts to the Named Executive Officer in a single lump sum cash payment within five (5) business days of such termination (provided, that any amount that would be payable to the Named Executive Officer during the sixmonth period beginning on his date of termination and which would not otherwise be exempt from the application of Section 409A(a)(2) (B) of the Code shall be withheld and paid instead on the six (6) month anniversary of the date of termination.